WEC-Sim/WDRT/doc/examples.rst

 These methods are described in detail in :ref:`Michelen and Coe 2015 <pubs>`.

 In this example the Weibull tail-fit method is used.
-The proccess of obtaiing the sort-term extreme distribution using the Weibull tail-fit method is as follows:
+The process of obtaining the sort-term extreme distribution using the Weibull tail-fit method is as follows:

 	1. Identify the peaks from a time-series of any length of the response "Z" of the WEC in the sea-state of interest "X".
 	Some minimum time length is required to achieve convergence.